majikthise911/Token_Crowdsale/Martian_Token_Crowdsale-main/README_Instruction.md

 5. Optional: Extend the Crowdsale Contract by Using OpenZeppelin

-    > **Note:** You can choose whether to complete the optional section.
-It’s designed to further your professional growth and development but won’t be graded as part of this assignment.
-If you choose to complete this section, you’ll use OpenZeppelin to extend the functionality of your crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that can be created.
-If you have any questions about how to complete the optional section, please reach out to your instructional team.
+    > **Note:** Also will use OpenZeppelin to extend the functionality of your crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that can be created.

-Note that the provided starter files for this homework assignment contain a `pragma` statement for Solidity version 0.5.0.
-You’ll use the starter files to complete the steps in the subsections.

 In the subsections, you’ll create a fungible token that’s ERC-20 compliant.
 This token will be minted by using a `Crowdsale` contract from the OpenZeppelin Solidity library.